Lawrence-Orton

 - New infill addition of a city-run daycare

 The site masterplan, developed with community input, framed a long-term strategy for campus renewal, including building revitalization, community space upgrades, landscape and public space enhancements, and community service partnerships.
-Building from this masterplan, ERA supported TCHC in securing funding streams from various levels of government to execute the project in multiple phases.
+Building from this master plan, ERA supported TCHC in securing funding streams from various levels of government to execute the project in multiple phases.

-Phase Two of the project includes a new 54-child daycare and adjacent site works to create safer, more inclusive spaces around the tower.
-Slated for completion by the end of 2019, phase two will bring a state-of-the-art facility to the campus.
-In the final forthcoming phase of work, the community courtyard and facing community facilities will be reinvisioned and expanded and 100 units of low-rise housing will be retrofitted to meet low-energy and health objectives.
+In the final forthcoming phase of work, the community courtyard and facing community facilities will be reenvisioned and expanded, and 100 units of low-rise housing will be retrofitted to meet low-energy and health objectives.

 All design decisions were made through transparent, frequent consultation with a self-appointed resident lead community design team.
 This core group of community members were part of the selection committee for the consultant team, and continued to work closely with the design team during all subsequent stages.
 These relationships helped to engender trust through the most disruptive months of construction, when the resident leaders became advocates for the project with their neighbours.